werowe/mist/README.md

 ## API Reference

-The Mist’s goal is to run Apache Spark jobs as a service.
-There might be fast (< 5s) and long running analytics jobs.
+Mist’s goal is to run Apache Spark jobs as a service.
+These might be fast (< 5s) and long running analytics jobs.
 Mist supports two modes: synchronous (HTTP) and asynchronous (MQTT).
 HTTP is straightforward: you make a POST request and then get results in response.
-MQTT requests is almost the same: you send a message with request into a specified topic ([configuration](#configuration): `mist.mqtt.subscribeTopic`) and then mist sends a message back with results ([configuration](#configuration): `mist.mqtt.publishTopic`).
+MQTT requests are almost the same: you send a message with a request into a specified topic ([configuration](#configuration): `mist.mqtt.subscribeTopic`) and then mist sends a message back with the results ([configuration](#configuration): `mist.mqtt.publishTopic`).
 To dispatch multiple future responses you can add `external_id` field into request message.
 This `external_id` will be returned in message with results.

 ######Requests
 for scala jobs: